-Bates White is unaware of any material issues with NERA's communication systems based on our monitoring of the Auction via online platforms and our review of electronic and voice communications.
+Bates White is unaware of any material issues with NERA's communication systems based on our presence in the Auction site and our review of electronic and voice communications.

 b.
 Did bidders experience any computer or communications problems that appeared to be the fault of NERA?